 Fire tore through the building, blasting out the windows and sending shattered glass showering down on the pavement.
-Anna watched in dismay, from a distance.
+Anna watched in dismay, from across the road.
 It was lucky nobody was

 inside, but she knew it was beside the point.
 She was not involved in starting the fire, but she felt just as guilty as those who were, and it made her sick.